Glyphack/Glyphack/content/posts/write-software-documentation.md

 Having sub-pages inside sub-pages makes the text to be scattered in different documents.
 Suppose someone reads a note on compiling a project.
 They also have to find the testing guide and deployment guide next to that text.
 It can be another section within that doc or a document next to it.
 Just make sure you don't need to browse again to find those.
 This pattern is similar to coupling the code that is related to each other like putting it inside a single module.
 #### Multiple channels
 Some materials might be found on the slack channel, others on your documentation tool.
+Keep all of them in one place as much as possible.

 ### Inaccurate Documents
 If the documents are not updated along with the code, they become inaccurate as you change the software.
+One possible solution is to link the code and document together(by using Readme file) so more people will see the document while writing code.
+Here you can see that why is it valuable to have a single document for a topic, for example here if you have 4 documents that has to change after changing system codes then it's much harder to update the documents that a single document.

 ### Obsolete Documents
 If a design is changed and older design decisions don't apply anymore, archive them.